LeeThomas13/learning-journal/html-readings.md

 #### __Contact__

-### Grouping together related content into blocks and chunksmakes the page look simpler and easier to understand.
+### Grouping together related content into blocks and chunks makes the page look simpler and easier to understand.

-### Visual Heirarchy is utilized in many websites, often expressed by usage of images.
-Other things hat establish visual heirarchy are __SIZE__ __COLOR__ and __STYLE__.
+### Visual Hierarchy is utilized in many websites, often expressed by usage of images.
+Other things hat establish visual hierarchy are __SIZE__ __COLOR__ and __STYLE__.
 The larger elements grab our attention first, color can draw attention to key messages, and style helps funnel the important information and keep it tight and concise.

 ### Grouping and Similarity - proximity makes items seem more related.
 Utilizing white space can help create separate categories of items.
 Using boarders will help group items.

 ## __HTML NOTES__

 ### Attributes provide additional information about contents of an element.
-They apperar on the opening tag of the element and are made up of two parts: a name and a value, separated by an equals sign.
+They appear on the opening tag of the element and are made up of two parts: a name and a value, separated by an equals sign.
 Opening tags can carry attributes, which tell us more about the content of that element.

 # Extra Markup